 Because this is an exploratory study, rooted in one of the two major metropolitan entrepreneurial settings in Russia, the vantage point from which we seek to develop policy implications must necessarily rely upon research mechanisms that support assertions of external validity in this relatively specialized case.
-We therefore appeal to the notion of "manifest and latent function" (Merton 1957), whereby observations of objective consequences that researchers see to be manifest within a specified social unit can contribute to our understanding of the latent, or unrecognized, consequences that are of the same order (pp. 60-69).
+We therefore appeal to the notion of "manifest and latent function" (Merton, 1957), whereby observations of objective consequences that researchers see to be manifest within a specified social unit can contribute to our understanding of the latent, or unrecognized, consequences that are of the same order (1957: 60-69).
 It is in this sense that we seek to interpret the results of our study as they apply to public policy.
-Because cognitions are not directly observable (Posner 1973) but are of the order of things that "we know exist but cannot see" (De Soto 2000, p.
-7), we feel justified offering a few of the public policy assertions that appear to follow from our finding differences among our representations of the intangible but real cognitions-in-use within the groups studied.
+Since cognitions are not directly observable (Posner 1973) but are of the order of things that "we know exist but cannot see" (deSoto 2000: 7), we feel justified offering a few of the public policy assertions that appear to follow from our finding differences among our representations of the intangible but real cognitions-in-use within the groups studied.

 Our results suggest that a lower relative level of entrepreneurship in Russia does not appear to result from a lack of understanding of opportunities in a market-based economy.
-However, our MANOVA results do suggest "mind"based implications that are tied to money: Russian novices have lower arrangements scripts than Russian experts.
-Additionally, our discriminant results suggest that Russian novices have less-developed cognitions relating to resource access (part of discriminant function 2) and resource possession (part of discriminant function 3) than Russian experts.
-Although our study is focused on the cognitions (scripts) associated with key arrangements, these results are consistent with the perspective that the decision to venture is most negatively influenced by the lack of capital and other needed connections (Kuznetsov, McDonald, and Kuznetsova 2000; Organization for Economic Co-operation and Development 2000; Wallace 1996).
+However, our MANOVA results do suggest "mind"-based implications that are tied to money: Russian novices have lower Arrangements scripts than Russian experts.
+Additionally, our discriminant results suggest that Russian novices have less-developed cognitions relating to Resource Access (part of discriminant function 2) and Resource Possession (part of discriminant function 3) than Russian experts.
+Although our study is focused on the cognitions (scripts) associated with key Arrangements, these results are consistent with the perspective that the decision to venture is most negatively influenced by the lack of capital and other needed connections (Kuznetsov, McDonald and Kuznetsova 2000; Organisation for Economic Cooperation and Development 2000; Wallace 1996).
 From a public policy perspective, this suggests that to develop more Russian experts, novices need cognitions leading to access to or control of resources and concerning what to do with those resources.

-However these "mind"-based implications appear to be quite tightly bounded.
+But these "mind"-based implications appear to be quite tightly bounded.
 For example, the assumption that Russian entrepreneurship suffers due to individuals' inability to recognize and protect opportunities is called into question by our results.
-In our MDA analysis, ability scripts relating to opportunity recognition and arrangements scripts relating to idea protection were not found to have discriminating power.
-Similarly, U.S. and Russian experts were found not to significantly differ with respect to arrangements, willingness, and ability scripts; but venture situational knowledge was a key differentiating factor.
+In our MDA analysis, Ability scripts relating to Opportunity Recognition and Arrangements scripts relating to Idea Protection were not found to have discriminating power.
+Similarly, U.S. and Russian experts were found not to significantly differ with respect to Arrangements, Willingness, and Ability scripts; but venture Situational Knowledge was a key differentiating factor.
 Russian experts appear to have the most highly developed specialized knowledge scripts, as suggested by the understanding that venture creation requires specialized knowledge, that venture creation follows a "script" and has commonalties irrespective of situation, and that there are success principles in venture creation.
 Interestingly, U.S. novices are least likely to have developed these cognitions.